Overview

 Dojo Pocket literally fits in your pocket.

-This model is intended for hospitality businesses who prefer a lightweight card terminal that fits in their waiters’ pockets.
-It integrates with your chosen EPOS system, so the table service payments are registered on the same system as your main till payments.
+Dojo Pocket is intended for hospitality businesses who prefer a lightweight card terminal that fits in their waiters’ pockets.
+It integrates with EPOS systems, so the table service payments are registered on the same system as your main till payments.

-The main downside of Pocket is its lack of receipt printing – that’s the consequence of being a small device.
-With a full EPOS integration, you should be able to print a receipt at the main till, though.
+The main downside of Pocket is its lack of receipt printing – the consequence of having a small device.
+With a full EPOS integration, though, you should be able to print a receipt at the main till.

 Merchants could also just use Tap to Pay on iPhone, which is a feature of the Dojo app that turns your iPhone into a card reader for contactless payments.
 This is suitable for retailers, mobile merchants and other trades that might not qualify for the Dojo Pocket terminal.

-If you’re a merchant switching from another merchant service provider, Dojo can pay most of your exit fees from the old contract you were locked into.
-This could be up to £3,000 if you’re going for Dojo’s bespoke plan, or £500 for the fixed pricing plan.
+If you’re switching from another merchant service provider, Dojo can pay most of your exit fees from the old contract you were locked into.
+This could be up to £3,000.

-Dojo advertises “no long-term commitment” with a monthly plan, but only for businesses accepting over £150,000 annually in card payments.
+Dojo advertises “no long-term commitment” with a Flex plan, but only for businesses accepting over £100,000 annually in card payments.

-If your business is making less than than, you get a 6-month contract.
+If your business is making less than than, you get a 12-month contract.
 Cancelling before the end of this period incurs an early termination fee equivalent to the remaining costs of the contract.
-Without a cancellation, the contract will continue on a monthly rolling basis after the six months are up.
+Without a cancellation, the contract will continue on a monthly rolling basis after the 12 months are up.

 Dojo fees

-On top of that, a range of service-related charges apply that you will have to enquire about while signing up, as not all fees are disclosed openly.
+On top of that, service-related charges may apply that you will have to enquire about while signing up, as not all fees are disclosed openly.

 Dojo pricing | |